strands-project/strands_documentation/docs/index.rst

 Getting Started
 ===============

 If you wish to understand or reuse the full STRANDS system, you should follow `the STRANDS system tutorial <setup.html>`__.
-After completing this tutorial, you will have a computer which has ROS and STRANDS packages installed, and can run a simulation which uses some of the core STRANDS subsystems.
+If you want to set things up as fast as possible, see the `quick start instructions <quick_setup.html`__.
+Both of these will leave you with a system which has ROS and STRANDS packages installed, and can run a simulation which uses some of the core STRANDS subsystems.